THE NATIONAL POET OF SLOVENIA IN A LANGUAGE PEOPLE UNDERSTAND presents...

 Slovenians are a creative and imaginative lot whose escape route from the Balkan nightmare via a kind of blithe mimicry of western counterculture does not prevent them believing most of what their grandparents always believed

-But dancing in the farming hinterlands?
-This embarrassing protrusion of unauthorised and difficult to limit foreign movement was dismissed as British eccentricity.
-Of course it is easy to class a solitary bopper as an attention-seeker, when your standard dancing model is either pole-dancing, or somewhere to the right of Iran.
+Of course it is easy for a sexually hung-up boondocks Catholic to classify a solitary bopping deadhead as an attention-seeker, when his own standard dancing model is either pole-dancing, or somewhere to the right of Iran.

 There is dancing now, in the town where music itself was once prohibited.
 These adventurers must ignore the majority's Yugo-albatross burden upon their necks.
 They avoid eye contact, perhaps worried they'll be reported to the authorities, antipsychotics prescribed, and lead weights sewn into to their clothing.

 On age matches, Ptuj proved no less creative in its commentary on the alien's love situation.
-Again there is really no model, as by my age most Slovenians seem to have succumbed to brewer's droop.
+Again there is really no model, as by my age most Slovenians have succumbed to brewer's droop.

-In Slovenia your adulthood is often long delayed by paperwork, as you attempt to improve your job prospects by impressing the people whose jobs you would be taking.
-The key to most success is in its first syllable.
+For Slovenians, adulthood is long delayed by a school paperchase, as they are deceived into attempting to improve their job prospects by impressing the people whose jobs they would be taking

-With the investigation now thoroughly under way, determined interrogation by the menfolk revealed my worrying reluctance to go along with their casual, ignorant disparagement of the many inferior races.
-Immediately, I became the only gay, heterosexual, pedophile, nigger-lover in the village.
+With Ptuj's investigation of British sexuality - and its oddly skewed sample - now thoroughly under way, determined interrogation by the menfolk revealed my worrying reluctance to go along with their casual, ignorant disparagement of the many inferior races.

 I began to suspect religion might have a role to play in all of this.
-When shocked villagers learned of my atheism I became the only gay, heterosexual, pedophile, nigger-loving Devil-worshipper in the village.

-When the alcohol-tobacco-cocaine-sport lobby found themselves (I thank Professor Nutt among others) on a different side in the war on drugs I became the only gay, heterosexual, pedophile, nigger-loving, Devil-worshipping heroin junkie in the village.
+When the alcohol-tobacco-cocaine-sport lobby found themselves (I thank Professor Nutt among others) on a different side in the war on drugs I became the only gay, heterosexual, pedophile, nigger-loving, Devil-worshipping gypsy heroin junkie in the village.

 They were still living with their folks.
 And I wasn't.
 Perhaps lawyers would be needed.
 Something wasn't fair.

-It was proved there was no positive (for them) motivation for my presence at all.
+It was proved there was no positive (for them) motivation for my somewhat unassimilated presence at all.
 I was just an unwelcome reminder that they've been born in a square country with a rather unpopular language.

 Like a shoal of herrings, the town reacted as one.
 They weren't allowed to dance, or get laid, or indeed have any kind of non-alcoholic fun, under threat, it seems, of social banishment.
 They couldn't find any privacy away from their own microscopically detailed investigation of themselves - nor dare to be more or less than the average of themselves.